VCATconsulting/bulk-download-for-gravity-forms/readme.txt

 By default only logged in users with the `gravityforms_view_entries` capability are allowed to download files in bulk.
 You can use the `bdfgf_download_permission` filter to expand permission check.

+= Can I add extra files on the server which were not uploaded to the zip archive?

+The Plugin provides a filter `bdfgf_single_entry_uploaded_files` and an action `bdfgf_after_uploaded_files` to do this.
+You can add extra files to every single entry or to the whole zip archive beside the entries

 == Changelog ==

+= 3.2.0 =

+* Adding an extra filter `bdfgf_single_entry_uploaded_files` to include extra files to a single or every subfolder inside the zip archive.
+* Adding an extra action `bdfgf_after_uploaded_files` to add one or more files into the zip archive after the folder passthrough the merge tags.
+* Update some filter to the gf_apply_filter function.
+* Update to min PHP Version 7.4

 = 3.1.1 =